 - preparing your home for your new baby

-You both will be adjusting to your roles as parents-to-be.
+You will both be adjusting to your roles as parents-to-be.
 It's normal for you to feel both positive and negative emotions during pregnancy.

 If you feel overwhelmed, talk to your GP, midwife or obstetrician.
 They can direct you to helpful supports.